kristinbranson/FlyDiscoAnalysis/settings-internal/20230206_BubblefRGB_GtAg/README.txt

 20230206
 added parameters for APT tracking from FlyDiscoAnalysis/settings-internal20220913_flybubble_LED_VNC2 used meld to find differences and added in the ones the made sense for adding APT tracking

+20230222
+meld in parameters from 20230213_flybubble_LED_VNC2 adding parameters for apt results movie